Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study follows 82 children aged 8-18 who have obstructive sleep apnea and are starting positive airway pressure (PAP) therapy.
-Researchers want to see if insomnia makes it harder for kids to use the machine regularly, and whether race or ethnicity plays a role.
-The goal is to find ways to improve treatment for all children.
+This study follows 82 children aged 8 to 18 who have obstructive sleep apnea and are starting positive airway pressure (PAP) therapy.
+Researchers want to see if insomnia makes it harder for kids to use their PAP machines regularly, and whether race or ethnicity plays a role.
+The goal is to find ways to improve treatment for children with sleep apnea.

 Disclaimer Read more